abayomipopoola/abayomipopoola/src/pages/how-to-get-rich-without-getting-lucky-pt-1/index.md

 ![The life we live in](https://www.dropbox.com/s/k5att9w1bnb5orq/feynman.jpeg?raw=1)

-You probably have come across the viral "How To Get Rich" tweetstorm from Naval—He’s kinda famous on Twitter, and also he's the co-founder of AngelList.
+You probably have come across the viral "How To Get Rich" tweetstorm from Naval--he’s kinda famous on Twitter, and also he's the co-founder of AngelList.
 He’s a prolific tech investor in companies like Twitter, Uber, and many more.

 Here is part one of the Naval’s expanded points from his tweetstorm in detail <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised article here)_</a>.